 Grade 11 and 12 Applicants (IB)

-IB is an internationally recognized and externally examined diploma program.
-It consists of two‑year courses spread over grades 11 and 12.
-As a result, it is rare to accept a new student into grade 12.
-If a course schedule can be made guaranteeing the student will meet graduation requirements, then an acceptance can be offered.
+The International Baccalaureate (IB) program is an internationally recognized and externally examined diploma program.
+It consists of two-year courses spanning over grades 11 and 12.
+As a result, it is rare to accept a new IB student into Brent’s grade 12.
+If a course schedule can be made that predicts the graduation requirements can be met, then going forward with scheduling tests and interviews will be recommended.
+Significant extra communication is needed due to course offerings that might conflict between IB schools, and this communication can only take place when Brent’s IB teachers are available, August – May (excluding holidays).

 No Guardians, No Dormitory on Campus